benedictasherrie27/cvat/README.md

 ### StructureCheck Lambda

-Aim: to check the structure of folders uploaded into `animal-crossing-upload` bucket, and move the images into `animal-crossing` bucket every 15 minutes.
+Aim: to check the structure of folders uploaded into `animal-crossing-upload` bucket, and move the images into the `/project/camera/inbox` folder within the `animal-crossing` bucket every 15 minutes.

 Current Active Lambda Name: `AC_StructureCheck`
 AWS Region where it was set up: `ap-southeast-2`